-Based on the information you provide, we assign a classification to each Nominee based on age and our assessment of the Nominee’s health.
+Based on the information you provide, we assign a classification to each Named Person based on age and our assessment of the Named Person’s health.

 How is this 'health level' used?

 We use the classification to decide the benefit amount we will offer and the payment required.

 How does a Named Person’s age affect classification?

-Nominees aged 65 to 69 will be classified as Level 3.
-All Nominees under 65 will be classified as Level 1, 2 or 3 based on the information you provide in the health statement.
+Named Persons aged 65 to 69 will be classified as Level 3.
+All Named Persons under 65 will be classified as Level 1, 2 or 3 based on the information you provide in the health statement.

-Do I need to let you know if the health of a Nominee changes?
+Do I need to let you know if the health of a Named Person changes?